atharva-b/PitchIQ/feature_analysis.md

     -> want to be able to predict which of these pitches will be thrown next

 Features:
-release_speed (of the last pitch) -- velocity value of the last pitch thrown (MPH) batter -- ID of the batter stand (handedness of the hitter) -- either L or R
+pitch_type (of the last pitch) -- important factor in sequencing release_speed (of the last pitch) -- velocity value of the last pitch thrown (MPH) batter -- ID of the batter stand (handedness of the hitter) -- either L or R